 documents and in the handling of legal and tax matters related thereto.
 Provisions shall be made by the Bank to have legal assistance readily available in the review of proposed and/or existing trust and fiduciary agreements and documents and in the handling of legal and tax matters related thereto.
 Article VI.B.
 (Trust and Asset Management Group) Section 3.
 Composition of the Trust Investment Committee The Trust Committee shall be composed of five [5] members: (a) three [3] directors who are appointed by the Board on a regular rotation basis and who are not operating officers of the institution; (b) the President; and (c) the Trust Officer.
 No member of the Audit Committee shall be concurrently designated as a member of the Trust Committee.
 The Board shall indicate in the Minutes the Committee Members and designate the Chairman who shall be one of the three (3) directors referred to in item "(a)" above.
 The Trust Investment Committee shall be composed of five [5] members: (a) three [3] non-executive directors or independent directors who are not part of the Audit Committee; (b) the President; and (c) the Trust Officer.
 The Board shall indicate in the Minutes the Committee Members and designate the Chairman who shall be one of the three (3) directors referred to in item "(a)" above.
 To comply with the provisions under the Manual of Regulations for Banks.
 Article VI.B.
 (Trust and Asset Management Group) Section 4.
 Qualifications of Committee Members, Officers and Staff The Trust Department shall be staffed by persons of competence, integrity and honesty.
-Directors, committee members and officers charged with the administration of trust and other fiduciary activities shall, in addition to meeting the qualification standards prescribed for directors and officers of financial institutions, possess the necessary technical expertise in such business: Provided, that trust officers who shall be appointed after October 16, 1990 shall have at least two (2) years of actual experience or training in trust operations. staffed by persons of competence, integrity and honesty.
-Directors, committee members and officers charged with the administration of trust and other fiduciary activities shall, in addition to meeting the qualification standards prescribed for directors and officers of banks , possess the necessary technical expertise and relevant-experience in such business.
-A Trust Investment Committee member should be familiar with To comply with the provisions under the Manual of Regulations for Banks.
+Directors, committee members and officers charged with the administration of trust and other fiduciary activities shall, in addition to meeting the qualification standards prescribed for directors and officers of financial institutions, possess the necessary technical expertise in such business: Provided, that trust officers who shall be appointed after October 16, 1990 shall have at least two (2) years of actual experience or training in trust operations.
+The Trust and Asset Management Group shall be staffed by persons of competence, integrity and honesty.
+Directors, committee members and officers charged with the administration of trust and other fiduciary activities shall, in addition to meeting the qualification standards prescribed for directors and officers of banks, possess the necessary technical expertise and relevant experience in such business.
+A Trust Investment Committee member should be familiar with Philippine laws, rules and regulations on trust business, as well as uphold at all times ethical and good governance standards.
+The Trust Officer who shall be appointed shall possess any of the following: (a) at least five (5) years of actual experience in trust operations; (b) at least three (3) years of actual experience in trust To comply with the provisions under the Manual of Regulations for Banks.